A pathway to a healthier you

 Policy versus practice

-There is a lot of lip service and tokenism by employers when it comes to inclusion and equity, says Jenna.
-Many organisations advertise themselves as an equal opportunity employer, encouraging those from CALD backgrounds and different ethnicities to apply.
+There is a lot of tokenism by employers when it comes to inclusion and equity.
+Many organisations advertise themselves as an equal-opportunity employer.
+They encourage those from CALD backgrounds and different ethnicities to apply.

 Calling out racism